-Male Breast Reduction Essex County
+Male Breast Reduction in Essex County, New Jersey

 Are you a male with overly developed or enlarged breasts?
 Do you avoid pools, beaches or any area where you have to take off your shirt because you are embarrassed by your condition?
 Do you exercise regularly and follow a healthy diet, but your enlarged breasts never seem to disappear?

 If you answered “yes” to any of these questions, you may have gynecomastia.
 Gynecomastia, or enlarged male breasts, is a medical condition in which excess glandular (breast) tissue develops in males.
 The enlarged glandular tissue may also be accompanied by an excess of breast fat.

 Although you may feel self-conscious about your condition, there is something you can do!
 Stop hiding in loose-fitting shirts and contact Bulan Plastic Surgery – we can help.
 With male breast reduction surgery, Dr. Erwin Bulan, board-certified plastic surgeon and founder of Bulan Plastic Surgery, surgically removes excess tissue and fat from this problem area, resulting in a firmer, flatter chest profile.

 Once you contact Dr. Bulan, you will never again have to shy away from a trip to the beach, so do not delay!

 Gynecomastia is the result of fluctuations in hormones.
 More specifically, the growth of the glandular tissue in the breasts is triggered by a decrease in the testosterone hormone and an increase in the estrogen hormone.